 Do you remember the last time you used a pager?
-Probably, it was in the late ’90s.
+Probably, in the late ’90s.
 But the technology is not as dead as you might have thought.
 In fact, your own life might depend on it as pagers remain a mainstay communication device in healthcare.
 It’s fair to say that some countries like Japan and the UK are finally shutting the services down.
 Nevertheless, three-quarters of US organizations continue to support at least one type of pager.

-Aside from being outdated, pager technology is a huge source of expense, costing a hospital on average around $180,000 per year.
+Aside from being outdated, pager technology is a huge source of expense.
 So why is it still so widely used?

 The answer is simple: Some systems are just hard to replace – especially the ones that handle vital business processes within an organization.

-Many companies continue using outdated systems, regardless of its age or the quality of underlying technologies.
+Many companies continue using outdated systems, regardless of the age or quality of the underlying technologies.
 The software has been working just fine for decades and is still able to cope with most of its tasks, they argue.
 Indeed, why fix it if it ain’t broke?

 Actually, there are quite a lot of reasons to “fix” your legacy systems.
 The real cost of running such software is the major one among them.

 Yet, these numbers represent just the tip of the iceberg.
-The hidden costs not stated in any budget are even bigger.
-Namely, there are several sources of legacy software expenditure.
+The hidden costs are even bigger.
+Namely, there are several sources of legacy software expenditure:

 The costs of legacy system maintenance operations include the following:

-Legacy systems are typically quite large in terms of code base as well as functionality.
+Updates and changes.
+Legacy systems are typically quite large in terms of the codebase as well as functionality.
 Taking into account their monolithic nature, you cannot just change or replace one system module.
 A small update might result in multiple conflicts across the system.
 Thus, any change or update to the legacy system requires time and effort, neither of which come cheap.
 Additionally, legacy systems usually have vast amounts of documentation as well as a number of undocumented features.
 So, there is always a certain risk involved when interfering with the source code.

 Connecting a legacy software to a third-party tool or service often requires a significant amount of custom code.
 And there is still a chance that the final integration won’t work as well as intended or that it will work at all.

-According to the Better Data, Better Decisions (BDNA) State of the Enterprise Report, out-of-date software and hardware assets represent “one of the core vulnerabilities that typically plagues almost all corporate and government networks”.
-Indeed, legacy systems are usually less resistant to cyber attacks, harmful programs and malware, which is only logical.
+Indeed, legacy systems are usually less resistant to cyberattacks, harmful programs, and malware, which is only logical.
 If the software solution had been around for years, the attackers most likely had enough time to get familiar with the code and find its vulnerabilities.